Bustle Digital Group lays off staff of The Outline as part of broader cuts – TechCrunch

 Bustle Digital Group, owner of a portfolio of digital media properties including Bustle itself, says it laid off two dozen staffers today.
 That includes eliminating the entire staff of The Outline, a culture site that it acquired a year ago.

-In a statement, a BDG spokesperson said the company will continue to host The Outline’s archives, and that founder Josh Topolsky will be “exploring alternative path’s forward” for its future.
+In a statement, a BDG spokesperson said the company will continue to host The Outline’s archives, and that founder Josh Topolsky will be “exploring alternative paths forward” for its future.

 “The unprecedented impact of COVID-19 has forced us to make some tough business decisions,” a BDG spokesperson said.
 “Most staff will be taking temporary tiered salary reductions and unfortunately, we have eliminated two dozen positions across the company.”